“Understanding the Disclosure Practices of Firms Affected by a Natural Disaster: The Case of Hurricanes” (Submitted to a Top Tier Journal)

-“Media Coverage of Mega-Sports Events and Investor Stock Categorization: An Examination of the Olympics” with Patricia Dechow, Alastair Lawrence and Mei Luo (Revise and Resubmit to Management Science)
+“Media Attention and Stock Categorization: An Examination of Stocks Hyped to Benefit from the Olympics” with Patricia Dechow, Alastair Lawrence and Mei Luo (Last Round Revise and Resubmit to Management Science)

 We investigate whether there are temporary valuation impacts on stocks that media outlets list as involved in a major sporting event (the summer Olympics).
 We examine five summer Olympics and identify stocks that media outlets hype as benefiting from the Olympics (Olympic stocks).
 We find that Olympic stocks exhibit increases in comovement of returns after the announcement of the winning bid and declines in comovements after the games are played, consistent with the Olympics being used by investors as a category for investment.
 Furthermore, Olympic stock returns outperform their matched counterparts over this time period.
 If the comovement and valuation benefits are due to changes in underlying economics then we expect to observe corresponding increases in comovements of fundamentals and improvements in profitability.
 However, we find no observable changes in fundamental comovements or profitability.
 Consistent with investor sentiment driving the categorization, we find that Olympic firms with a greater retail investor presence have stronger comovements effects; and trading volume and volatility are abnormally high for Olympic firms on days where media outlets have stories linking the firm to the Olympic games.
 To clarify event-based categorization occurs in other settings where media outlets classify stocks for investment, we show comovement increases for stocks classified as “Stay-at-Home” by analysts and the media and “Meme” by retail investors on the Reddit social media platform.